Drivers are being warned of a road closure near Bedford as repairs are carried out on a burst water main

 Bedford Borough Council has said the closure is likely to still be in place tomorrow (July 26) and is asking people to avoid the area if possible and follow the diversion in place.

-The burst water main has lead to an interruption of water supply, with homes seeing a possibility of low pressure or no water.
+The burst water main at the weekend lead to an interruption of water supply, with homes seeing a possibility of low pressure or no water.

-Anglian Water is currently on site making repairs - and has estimated that service should be restored by 7pm tonight.

 A statement from Anglian Water on its website states: "We're really sorry but some customers in Turvey, Bedford may have very low water pressure or no water at all.